riccardoprosdocimi/riccardoprosdocimi/README.md

 ## ⚡ Fun facts
 - 🏀 I'd played competitive basketball for 13 years and am a huge fan of it.
-- ✈️ I've been to 37 states and every continent except Antartica.
+- ✈️ I've been to 37 states and every continent except Antarctica.
 - 💻 👟 🏎 🏈 I'm passionate about technology, sneakers, cars, and football.
 - 🎓 I hold a Bachelor's degree in Marketing.